DevStill/git-hello-world/README.md

 Hello World repository for Git tutorial

 This repository is built step by step in this tutorial.
+New update is equired from time to time.
 #
 Check status of files in repository git status